ucl-cssb/cneta/README.md

 * 0: Mk model (extension of JC69 model)
 * 1: model of total copy number
 * 2: model of allele-specific copy number
+* 3: model of independent Markov chains (when WGD and chromosome gain/loss are incorporated)

 There are two ways of simulating mutations along a tree:
 1. simulating waiting times along a branch (default)